Donald Trump & Joe Biden Seemingly Agree On The Future Of Police Funding

 Trump administration press secretary Kayleigh McEnany told reporters that the president is “appalled” by the calls to defund the police and even more staunchly against the pledges from mayors of Los Angeles and New York City to cut funds to police.

-Biden’s stance in favor of police funding came after Trump took aim at him on Twitter, saying that the former vice president does not support law enforcement, as the two are locked in a struggle to win the White Hosue in November.
+Biden’s stance in favor of police funding came after Trump took aim at him on Twitter, saying that the former vice president does not support law enforcement, as the two are locked in a struggle to win the White House in November.

 Sleepy Joe Biden and the Radical Left Democrats want to “DEFUND THE POLICE”.
 I want great and well paid LAW ENFORCEMENT.
 I want LAW & ORDER!